 When in retail, Wellbeing was never mentioned, every course/ self development that was offered was around progressing up the ladder:

-- What if we didnt want to climb the ladder?
+- What if we didn’t want to climb the ladder?

 - Why wasn’t Wellbeing seen as Personal Development?

-The staff turnaround was always an issue at the organisation, to me this was because they invested in their people in the wrong way – work life balance would have worked really supported us, looking back it was always frowned upon for doing “just” your contracted hours.
+The staff turnaround was always an issue at the organisation, to me this was because they invested in their people in the wrong way – work life balance would have really supported us, looking back it was always frowned upon for doing “just” your contracted hours.

 Another topical issue that keeps coming up for me when delivering workshops and through my counselling is women going through the menopause.
 As women are working longer many are still working full time hours when menopause starts and this transition in life can be a very difficult time both emotionally and physically.
-A women needs to feel understood and supported throughout this time in their life, yet many employees don’t know where to start with this support.
+A woman needs to feel understood and supported throughout this time in their life, yet many employees don’t know where to start with this support.